 Manage, govern, and help secure servers, Kubernetes clusters, and apps seamlessly across on-premises, multicloud, and edge environments from a single place.

-Bring compute, storage, and intelligence of Azure to IoT devices.
+Bring the compute, storage, and intelligence of Azure to Internet of Things (IoT) devices.
 Run machine learning and advanced analytics at the edge to gain real-time insights.

-Explore Azure multicloud and hybrid cloud solutions and products
+Explore Azure hybrid and multicloud cloud solutions and products

 Give users a seamless, single sign-on experience across cloud, mobile, and on-premises apps by managing access with a unified identity platform.

-Design infrastructure for highly available virtualized and containerized workloads in remote office/branch office (ROBO) scenarios.
+Design infrastructure for highly available virtualized and containerized workloads in remote office/branch office scenarios.